Mount Emei — Holy Buddhism Mountains with Golden Summit

 Mount Emei of Sichuan Province of China, Photo from Official Site of Emei.

-Mount Emei is one of the most holist Buddhism places in China, and the dojo of Samantabhadra Bodhisattva (Puxian Pusa).
+Mount Emei, also named Emeishan or Emei Mountain, is one of the holiest Buddhist places in China and the dojo of Samantabhadra Bodhisattva (Puxian Pusa).

-Today, it is a World Heritage - Mixed Property for its stunningly beautiful natural views and ancient, rich Buddhist culture.
+Today, Mount Emei Scenic Area, including Leshan Giant Buddha Scenic Area, is a UNESCO Mixed Cultural and Natural Heritage for its stunningly beautiful natural views and ancient, rich Buddhist culture.

 Golden Samantabhadra Bodhisattva Statue on Summit of Mount Emei.